TechnicallyJoe/psip/README.md

 [![Docker](https://img.shields.io/docker/pulls/technicallyjoe/psip?label=Docker)](https://hub.docker.com/r/technicallyjoe/psip)

-A mostly for fun project, demonstrating using the [Microsoft Polaris](https://github.com/powershell/polaris) project to create a simple web api.
+A mostly for fun project, demonstrating the use [Microsoft Polaris](https://github.com/powershell/polaris), [Azure Pipelines](https://dev.azure.com/TechnicallyJoe/psip/_build) and [Docker](https://hub.docker.com/r/technicallyjoe/psip) project to create a simple web api that returns the request with a focus on the ip address for no particular reason.

 ## Disclaimer